 Math

 Most math curricula include worksheets on ordinal numbers (first, second, third, etc).
-Patterns are also a form of sequencing my encouraging the use of vocabulary words such as "What bead goes first?
+You can support students’ sequencing ability by encouraging the use of vocabulary words such as "What bead goes first?
 Then which bead?
 Which bead is third?"
-Encouraging students to write out the steps for solving addition and subtraction problems that include regrouping is an excellent way to have them think through the steps in order.
-Teachers can use a simple sheet of paper folded into four squares.
-Ask students to write the steps in order in the squares.
+Encouraging students to write out the steps for solving addition and subtraction problems that include regrouping is an excellent way to have them think through the steps in a logical order.

 Science

-Helping children sequence also develops their scientific inquiry skills.
-In order to study or observe changes in something, students must follow along and record changes.
-The changes happen in a particular order, which kids can document by writing or drawing pictures.
+Scientific inquiry also develops sequencing skills.
+In order to study or observe changes in something, students must follow along and record, in sequential order, what they notice.
+Students can document their observations by writing or drawing.

 Social Studies